mobile app bar

 Ronda Rousey at arrivals for WWE Evolution Inaugural All-Women Exclusive Pay-Per-View Event, NYCB Live at Nassau Veterans Memorial Coliseum, New York, NY October 28, 2018.

-Decorated former UFC queen, Ronda Rousey has dropped a massive hint over the fighting future of her legendary family off the back of her latest birth.
-Interestingly, Rousey’s own journey into combat sports was off the back of a decorated familial lineage – in fact, she had sizeable footprints to follow in.
+Former UFC queen Ronda Rousey has dropped a massive hint about the fighting future of her legendary family, revolving around her newborn daughter.
+Rousey’s own journey into combat sports was off the back of a decorated familial lineage, and she had sizeable footprints to follow.

-The former Strikeforce champion’s mother, AnnMaria De Mars was a prolific judoka to boot.
-And becoming the first American woman to win gold at the World Judo Championships – De Mars was inducted into the International Sports Hall of Fame in the last decade.
+The former Strikeforce champion’s mother, AnnMaria De Mars, was a prolific judoka.
+De Mars was the first American woman to become a world champion in judo, winning gold at the 1984 World Judo Championships.
+She was inducted into the International Sports Hall of Fame in 2016.

-Paving her own way as a decorated judo player, Rousey used her grappling skills to massive success in the UFC.
-Before the Californian would be caught up by the competition, she would defend gold a staggering six times.
+Paving her way as a decorated judo player, Rousey won an Olympic bronze at the 2008 Games in Beijing.
+And she used her grappling skills to massive success in the UFC.
+Before the competition got the measure of the Californian inside the octagon, the inaugural UFC bantamweight champion defended her title a staggering six times.

-And while her own combat sports career is over, Rousey hinted her latest offspring may have a future in the sport.
-“3 generations, 1 mat,” Rousey posted on Instagram, accompanied by a photo of herself, De Mars, and her newborn daughter.
+And while her own combat sports career is over, Rousey hinted that her second child may have a future in the sport.
+“3 generations, 1 mat,” Rousey wrote on Instagram, while posting a photo of herself, De Mars, and her newborn daughter.

 View this post on Instagram